UKHO/devops-gated-infrastructure-deploy/docs/first-time-implementation-guide.md

 To use the template you'll need to make two sets of changes:

 - [Update the AzDO project](#update-the-azdo-project) with a service connection to this GitHub repository
-- [Update the pipeline](#update-the-pipeline) with the the resource reference to the repository and add the template with parameters.
+- [Update the pipeline](#update-the-pipeline) with the resource reference to the repository and add the template with parameters.

 ## Update the AzDO project